How to Improve Self-Awareness

 Psychometric tests such as the Predictive index and Myers-Briggs enable you to become more self-aware as you understand your personality, skills, and knowledge level.

-It’s not advisable to take these tests as an empirical truth; however, the results offer a window to understand further where your strengths and opportunities may exist.
+It’s not advisable to take these tests as an empirical truth; however, the results offer a window to better understand where your strengths and opportunities for growth may exist.

-An executive coach can help further interpret the result to assist with your self-discovery journey vital for a fulfilling life.
+An executive coach can help further interpret the result to assist with the self-discovery journey vital for a fulfilling life.

-We all have blind spots that we are oblivious to and are evident to others.
+We all have blind spots that we are oblivious to but are evident to others.

-Requesting Feedback from people you trust, a sort of "honest mirror," assists in unlocking this part of our life that enables us to understand ourselves better.
+Requesting feedback from people you trust, a sort of "honest mirror," assists in unlocking this part of our life and enables us to understand ourselves better.

 Make a point to ask for direct feedback and cover your personality's negative and positive aspects.
 One surprising benefit of this outside perspective is that you can get feedback immediately.

-There is always more to learn with the guidance of a certified executive coach.
-This will assist in unlocking your core strengths through a structured approach and understanding your limits.
-They bring clarity, accountability, focus, and continuous support.
+There is always more to learn and you can do so more effectively with the guidance of a certified executive coach.
+They will assist in unlocking your core strengths through a structured approach, and they will also help you understand your limits.
+Coaching brings clarity, accountability, focus, and continuous support.

-Self-discipline is a powerful way of pushing yourself from your comfort zone.
-Many people struggle with his important skill despite its surprising strengths.
+Self-discipline is a powerful way of pushing yourself beyond your comfort zone.
+Many people struggle with his important skill, despite its surprising advantages.
 To master this, you might need trusted friends or a coach to monitor your progress and offer objective feedback.

 Ask What, Not Why